amancapy/drushti/README.md

 # drushti
-Deep Reading of Scanned Texts with 2D self-attention (WIP)
+Image-Text Pairs for Native Language OCR Models

-A self-attention model to map image inputs directly to token sequences, for automated, fast digitization of scans of books and documents.
-The target sequences are designed to train the model to ignore headers, numbering, etc. and focus only on the main text body.
+~~A self-attention model to map image inputs directly to token sequences, for automated, fast digitization of scans of books and documents.
+The target sequences are designed to train the model to ignore headers, numbering, etc. and focus only on the main text body.~~ (Has been postponed until I have some free time in life; the data however is ready :)

-A small (20k) sample of data is available [here!](https://www.kaggle.com/datasets/amancapy/telugu-scans) :)
+A small (20k) sample of data is available [here!](https://www.kaggle.com/datasets/amancapy/telugu-scans)

 --------------------------------